Apipie/apipie-rails/README.rst

 * It is not possible to leverage all of the parameter type/format capabilities of swagger
 * Only OpenAPI 2.0 is supported
 * Responses are defined inline and not as a $ref
+* It is not possible to specify per-operation security requirements (only global)

 ====================================
  Dynamic Swagger generation